Find Grad Schools

 218 Yearly Graduations

 The most popular school in the United States for history students seekinga master's degree is Southern New Hampshire University.
 Roughly 134,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,450 per year, while in-state graduate students, on average, pay $19,467 per year.
+The average in-state tuition for full-time undergraduates is $15,000 per year, while in-state graduate students, on average, pay $18,900 per year.
 During the most recent year for which we have data, 218 people received their master's degree in history from SNHU.
-Around 13% of these students were from an underrepresented racial-ethnic group, and 53% were women.
-Southern New Hampshire University history graduates who receive their master's degree go on to jobs earning a median salary of $44,930.
+About 56% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 #2